How to Fix Bad Pool Header Error in Windows 11 (Stop Code 0x00000019)

 It scans the file system and disk for errors, such as corrupted files or bad sectors, and can also recover data from bad sectors.

-• Test Hardware Connections: Ensure RAM, hard drives, and other components are securely connected.
+• Test hardware connections: Ensure RAM, hard drives, and other components are securely connected.

-• Monitor Temperatures: Use tools like HWMonitor to check for overheating.
+• Monitor temperatures: Use tools like HWMonitor to check for overheating.
 Clean dust from your system and ensure proper cooling.

-Also, ensure your system is running the latest Windows version, as updates often include bug fixes.
-If the error started after a recent change, try restoring your system to a previous state.
+• Use System Restore if needed: If the error started after a recent change, try restoring your system to a previous state.

 FAQs About Bad Pool Header Error in Windows 11